kmille/notp/README.md

-# Simple demonstration: How to use TOTP with python
+# How to use TOTP with python

 ##
 ```